akuklev/HOCC/reedy-types.md

 The other constituent of Martin-Löf type theories comes from the first type theory ever introduced, the Russell's theory of types introduced at the very beginning of XX century as a way to deal with Russell's paradox: the type universes.
 It was long assumed that the universes of data types in Martin-Löf type theories can be seen as data types themselves, but due to a discovery made by Martin Hofmann and Thomas Streicher in 1996 it began to become apparent that it's not the case: the universe of datatypes neccesarily carries additional higher structure, and ignoring this structure makes the theory either undecidable or unsound.
 Datatypes can be equivalent in inequivalent ways: for instance, the functions `id := { x ↦ x }` and `negate = { tt ↦ ff ; ff ↦ tt}` are nonequivalent automorphisms of the datatype `𝔹 = {tt, ff}`.
 Starting with the universe `U₀` of datatypes we can construct other “non-data” types, e.g. the universe of pointed data types `Σ(T : U₀) T` or the universe of `U₀`-polymorphic datatypes `U₀ → U₀`.
 The next type universe `U₀⁺` is obviously also a “non-data” type.
 Ultimately, Voevodski understood that the types of Martin-Löf type theories represent anima (also known as ∞-groupoids), with data types and propositions being special cases of 0th and -1th truncation levels respectively.
 Advanced forms of MLTT correctly accomodating higher structure of type universes are now known as univalent (Martin-Löf) type theories.
 Currently there are several implementations, each with its own minor issues, while the mature one (the Higher Observational Type Theory) is being developed.
 There, universes come with a recursively defined operation `(≃) : ∀{T : U} ∀(x y : T) U` that computes the type of equivalences of elements inside the types `T` inside the universe.

 In fact, type universes are not just ∞-groupoids: taking function types `X → Y` between their elements makes them into ∞-categories.
 They also come with a recursively defined operation `( ᵈ) : U → U` that computes displayed types representing binary relations `Xᵈ` from the type `X` into other types.
 That makes type universes into ∞-procategories.
 As I will show below, for every inductive type `I` we also obtain a ∞-procategory `I-Mod` of its models.
-(Technically, a hierarchy of ∞-procategories of its U-small models `I-Modᵁ` and a displayed ∞-procategory `I-Mod` of all its models.)
+(Technically, a hierarchy of ∞-procategories of its U-small models `I-Modᵁ` and a displayed ∞-procategory `I-Alg` of all its models.)

 Long before this realization of Voevodski's, enthusiasts of the category-theoretic approach to the foundations of mathematics wondered whether it was possible to generalize MLTTs to accomodate categories as types.
 Subsequently, approaches were indeed found (cf. [Type Theory for Synthetic ∞-categories](https://rzk-lang.github.io)), but as often happens in the absence of applied motivation, this developments remain rather obscure and hard to grasp.
 The situation changed in 2021 when C. McBride ([“Cats and Types: Best Friends?“](https://youtu.be/05IJ3YL8p0s)) presented the idea that representing syntaxes with binding begs for inductive data type families indexed over types with directed higher structure.
 This idea immediatelly resonated with our decade-long endeavour to conceptualize dependent type theories as an advanced forms of algebraic theories, as it seemed that type families indexed over types with inverse higher structure could represent the _very-dependent types_ introduced by Hickey and Kopylov [“Formal objects in type theory using very dependent types.”](https://www.cs.cornell.edu/jyh/papers/fool3/paper.pdf).